Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 Avoid Things That Cause Excessive Sweating

-Obviously, we’re not here to advocate for not exercising.
+Obviously we’re not here to advocate for not exercising.
 You should be as healthy and active as you want to be and that usually involves working up a sweat.

-Other Medical Solutions for Groin Sweating
+Other Medical Solutions

 If you have a more severe case of hyperhidrosis (excessive sweating) that is interfering with your life or causing you emotional distress, do talk to your doctor about it.